-What we need: We need a team player with financial experience and excellent communication skills who wants to provide exceptional customer service.
-Ideally, you will have spent time working in a finance or higher education environment where you dealt with sponsored funds, grants and contracts.
+What we need: We need an organized and detail driven individual with strong accounting and communication skills.
+Ideally, you will have spent time working in a finance or higher education environment where you succeeded tackling challenges in a fast-paced organization.
 Additionally, you will have:

-An Associate's degree in Accounting/Finance with two or more years of accounting or accounting-relevant experience or equivalent combination of education and experience required.
+An Associate's Degree in Accounting/Finance with two to four years of accounting or accounting-relevant experience or equivalent combination of education and experience required.

-Proficiency in PC systems and software specifically Microsoft Office (Excel, Word, Outlook) is required.
+Proficiency in computer systems and software specifically Microsoft Office (Excel, Word, Outlook) is required.